hhandoko/diskusi/README.md

   * `mix credo` to run Credo static analysis tool
   * `mix docs` to run ex_doc doc-comment documentation generator

-*NOTE: Run `mix do compile, dialyzer --plt` before running Dialyzer for the first time.
+*NOTE: Run `mix do deps.get, deps.compile, dialyzer --plt` before running Dialyzer for the first time.
 It will build the PLT (Persistent Lookup Table) type information and may take a few minutes to complete.*

 ## Contributing